STAR-Laboratory/scale-srs/README.md

 ## Requirements for Security Evaluations for the Juggernaut Attack:
 * **Software Dependencies**: C++, Python3, g++ (tested to compile successfully with the version: 9.4.0 and 11.3.0), and Python3 Packages (pandas and matplotlib).
-* **Hardware Dependencies**: A single core CPU desktop/laptop will allow a 100,000 iterations Monte Carlo simulations in 1-3 minutes.
+* **Hardware Dependencies**: A single-core CPU desktop/laptop will allow 100,000 iterations of Monte Carlo simulations in 1-3 minutes.
 * **Data Dependencies**: Several input values, such as the number of attack rounds and the success probability of attack in a single refresh interval ($p_{k, T_S}$) in Equation 6 in the paper, are required to run the simulation.
 We generated these values following the equations in Section III-B in the paper and included the values in `scale-srs/security_analysis/montecarlo-event/simscript/input`.

 ## Steps for Security Evaluations